swaptacular/swpt-k8s-config/README.md

 ## Generate PGP keys and configure SOPS

-The next task is to configure secrets management with [SOPS](https://github.com/getsops/sops) and [GnuPG / PGP](https://www.gnupg.org/):
+The next task is to configure secrets management using [SOPS](https://github.com/getsops/sops) and [GnuPG / PGP](https://www.gnupg.org/):